bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 - :guilabel:`Library`
   The library that is used to generate the web service client classes.
-  Unless you have some special reasons to use the older Axis framework, please select Apache CXF.
   Note that you have to regenerate the web service client classes if you change this setting.

 - :guilabel:`Generate WS classes`
   After specifying the mandatory fields WSDL URL and Library you can